-Brunty Farms takes great pride in the turkeys we raise.
-We make sure that each turkey has the perfect environment and gets to express their natural behaviors.
+Brunty Farms takes great pride in our turkeys.
+Each turkey has the perfect environment to free range and gets to express their natural behaviors.
 Our turkeys receive adequate pasture to forage for clover, grasses, weeds, seeds, and insects.
-During peak season they consume about 30% of their diet from what they find out on pastures.
-The remainder of their diet is non-GMO whole grains from local farmers.
-Brunty Farms believes in humanely raised birds and we do not practice and beak trimming, snood trimming, or toe trimming.
+The remainder of their diet is whole grains from local farmers containing no animal byproducts.

-THIS IS TO RESERVE YOUR TURKEY & PLACE YOUR DEPOSIT.
-Your balance will be due upon pickup or delivery.
+THIS IS TO RESERVE YOUR CHRISTMAS TURKEY & PLACE YOUR NON REFUNDABLE DEPOSIT.
+Your balance will be due upon pickup.

 *The prices listed for our products are very close approximations to the actual total.
 Because our meats are processed fresh from the farm, the size of our cuts may change daily.
 Please understand that your total amount will be calculated after we prepare your order and that there will be a balance due upon pick up.